bioinfo-ut/PhenotypeSeeker/README.md

 The following examples and instructions for PhenotypeSeeker are based on the analysis of example dataset.
 For more detailed examples and instructions, please refer to the user_manual.md

-### Example analysis
+### Automated example analysis

 We provide the example analysis scripts for 'PhenotypeSeeker modeling' and 'PhenotypeSeeker prediction'.
 For detailed information about example analysis, please refer to the PhenotypeSeeker/example/README.md

-To run the example analysis of 'PhenotypeSeeker modeling' and 'PhenotypeSeeker prediction' execute the example scripts in PhenotypeSeeker/example directory:
+To run the automated example analysis of 'PhenotypeSeeker modeling' and 'PhenotypeSeeker prediction' execute the example scripts in PhenotypeSeeker/example directory:
 ```
 cd example
 ./test_PS_modeling.sh